splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/configuration/advanced-nodejs-otel-configuration.rst

      - The interval, in milliseconds, during which garbage collection and event loop statistics are collected.
 After collection, the values become available to the metric exporter.
 The default value is ``5000``.
    * -
      - ``resourceFactory``
      - Callback that lets you filter the default resource or provide a custom one.
-The function takes one argument of type ``Resource``, which is prefilled by the SDK using the service name, environment, host, and process attributes.
+The function takes one argument of type ``Resource``, which contains the service name, environment, host, and process attributes by default.

 .. note:: To pass settings as arguments, use the ``startMetrics()`` function.